tyler569/tunnel/README.md

 ### Usage

-I would highly reccomend changing the hardcoded key in the code (`hexkey`) if you plan on using this for anything.

 Deploy the same binary to the client and server, then run these commands:

 Server: `./tunnel --server --addr <server cidr>`